Silhouette of a man with a beard and short hair in profile view, facing to the right against a white background.

 His serialized memoir, Pieces on the Floor, unfolds in fragments: domestic quiet broken by rupture, courtrooms that double as battlegrounds, systems that fail boys long before they learn to speak their fear aloud, and the long echoes of a son who once called him Dad.
 August’s writing blends emotional clarity with spiritual questioning, drawing on years of caregiving, grief, and reckoning.

-He publishes new essays regularly on Medium, where his work has been featured in major publications, including Human Parts, known for intimate personal storytelling.
+He publishes new essays regularly on Medium, where his work has been featured in major publications, including Human Parts, The Bigger Picture, and Pen with Paper, known for intimate personal storytelling.

-August writes under a pseudonym to honor the privacy of the families and young people at the center of his work — but the emotions, the relationships, and the search for meaning are entirely his own.
+August writes under a pseudonym to honor the privacy of the families and young people at the center of his life — but the emotions, the relationships, and the search for meaning are entirely real.

-When he’s not writing, he can often be found having long conversations with friends, sitting in quiet rooms petting his dogs or cat, wandering trails with a reflective heart, or noticing the small domestic details that hold whole stories inside them.
+When he’s not writing, he can often be found having long conversations with friends, sitting in quiet rooms petting Turbo the cat, wandering trails with a reflective heart, or wrestling with the words to describe life’s most recent turn of events.

 read pieces on the floor